TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 4/Exodus 4.16.md

 ---

-And he shall be thy spokesman unto the people; and it shall come to pass, that he shall be to thee a mouth, and thou shalt be to him as God.
+He will be your spokesman to the people; and it will happen, that he will be to you a mouth, and you will be to him as God.